-The Vice-President has the responsibility to:

-- 1. Attend both Leadership Council meetings that wrap around the RSS Annual Meeting in the year elected (year one), the mid-year Council meeting, and the first Council meeting of year two. - 2.
-Monitor and track decisions made and action steps outlined during Council meetings, and for each, record 1) what decision was made; and, 2) what action is to

-- be taken; 3) by whom; and 4) when.
-Then, 5) follow up with people and report to back to Council what was done. - 3.
-Introduce the President at the annual meeting Presidential Address. - 4.
-Serve on the Executive Committee to discuss financial issues of the society, review the Executive Director/Treasurer's Report, and make recommendations to the Council about financial issues, among other things. - 5.
-RSS VP is liaison with Research and Interest Groups (RIG), monitors the RIGs and attends as many RIG meetings as feasible during the Annual Meeting of the Society. - 6.
-Coordinate efforts with President-Elect to visit standing committee meetings held at annual meeting. - 7.
-Coordinate liaisons with other professional (affiliate and kindred) associations, assisting the representative, as appropriate, to carry out their responsibilities.
-The Vice-President makes clear the roles, expectations, and terms of appointment, and receives written descriptions from Liaisons of the activities of their assigned organization and the related tasks of the liaison. - 8.
+- 1. The Vice-President has the responsibility to: - 2.
+Attend both Leadership Council meetings that wrap around the RSS Annual Meeting in the year elected (year one), the mid-year Council meeting, and the first Council meeting of year two. - 3.
+Monitor and track decisions made, and action steps outlined during Council meetings, and for each, record (a) what decision was made and (b) what action is to be taken, (c) by whom and (d) when.
+Then, (e) follow up with people and report to back to Council what was done. - 4.
+Introduce the President at the annual meeting Presidential Address. - 5.
+Serve on the Executive Committee to discuss financial issues of the society, review the Executive Director/Treasurer 's Report, and make recommendations to the Council about financial issues, among other things. - 6.
+Serve as principal liaison between the RIG Chairs and the Leadership Council, monitor the RIGs, attend as many RIG meetings as feasible during the Annual Meeting of the Society, and chair the RIG standing committee. - 7.
+Coordinate efforts with President-Elect to visit standing committee meetings held at annual meeting. - 8.
+Coordinate liaisons with other professional (affiliate and kindred) associations, assisting as representatives, as appropriate, to carry out their responsibilities.
+Vice-President makes clear the roles, expectations, and terms of appointment, and receives written descriptions from Liaisons of the activities of their assigned organization and the related tasks of the liaison. - 9.
 Nominate RSS members, when appropriate, to affiliate and kindred organizations for national and international awards.